bactopia/bactopia.github.io/docs/tutorial.md

+# Tutorial

-You should now have a directory named `datasets` that has all the available datasets to be used by Bactopia.# Tutorial For this tutorial, we will attempt to replicate the [Staphopia](https://staphopia.emory.edu) analysis pipeline with Bactopia.
+You should now have a directory named `datasets` that has all the available datasets to be used by Bactopia.
+For this tutorial, we will attempt to replicate the [Staphopia](https://staphopia.emory.edu) analysis pipeline with Bactopia.

 We will use *S. aureus* samples associated with cystic fibrosis lung infections that were recently published (details below, shameless self plug!) and are available from BioProject accession [PRJNA480016](https://www.ebi.ac.uk/ena/data/view/PRJNA480016).